zenparsing/esdown/docs/features.md

 Modules allow you to structure your code in separate files.
 Read the [Module Guide](modules.md) for more information.

+### Block-Scoped Variables ###

+Instead of using `var` to declare variables, you can now use `let` and `const`.
+Unlike `var`, block-scoped varaibles do not "hoist" to the top of the function body.
+They are only visible within the block in which they are defined.

 ### Arrow Functions ###

 [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/arrow_functions)